 For example, don’t just say you want a better website.
 Say you want a website that loads more quickly, and that is picture friendly.
 Another example: Don’t just say you want an email campaign.
 Say what the campaign needs to accomplish—for example, you want to boost sales of a new product by 20% in six months.

 If you’re a local business, like we are, your task may require niche knowledge.
-Maine marketing firms, for example, probably have more familiarity with the state’s fishing culture that marketing firms in, say, Nevada.
+Maine digital marketing firms, for example, probably have more familiarity with the state’s fishing culture that marketing firms in, say, Nevada.
 If you are a nonprofit representing fishermen, that’s something to consider.

 Ask you start developing these goals, you can ask questions of marketing firms that are equally specific: “Can you show me an example of how you’ve represented fishermen?” or “Can you show me an example of an email campaign that helped a client improve sales?”
 It’s an exercise in knowing what you need.